 Fellowships and Awards

-Awards to help support UK, North American and European scholars who need to visit London to use the British Library's North American collections.
+Awards to support individuals from the UK, North America and Europe who need to use the British Library's North American collections.

-The award scheme offers £20,000 to assist in the research of a current book-length project using the British Library's North American collections.
+The award scheme offers £20,000 to assist in the research of a current book-length project using the British Library's Americas collections.

 The Eccles Centre-sponsored Fulbright award is open to US scholars who wish to use the Library’s North American collections for a period of 6 months